 For more clarification on high risk activities, Click HERE

 “Shut down” means all high risk activities are banned, unless written permission is issued by the fire chief or designate.

 Saturna Island Burning Regulations

-Outdoor burning on Saturna Island is regulated primarily by CRD bylaw 3452, but also by BC Wildfire laws, and the provincial Open Burning Smoke Control Regulation.
+Outdoor burning on Saturna Island is regulated primarily by CRD bylaw 4489.
+An excellent guide to the bylaw is HERE

 Info about the Open Burning Smoke Control Regulation, which governs the ventilation index, can be found at: